hardliner66/blog/content/02_what_about_vim.md

   categories = ["tooling"]
 +++

-I talked to a friend of mine (vimposter in teeworlds) about my switch to Emacs and his first question was: But what about vim?
+I talked to a friend of mine about my switch to Emacs and his first question was: But what about vim?

 ## So, What About Vim? {#so-what-about-vim}